qnngroup/qnn-spice/README.md

 files in `models.md` to your local LTSpice directory, so you can access all the models as in the Example.

-Note, `./update` does not create symlinks in Windows.
-In Windows you'll need to copy the model files into the right directories by hand.
-You can still run update and it will give you instructions on how to proceed.
+Note, `./update` creates symlinks in Windows only if the path to the LTSpice directory is supplied as a commandline argument.
+Note that if you are using WSL instead of cygwin/minGW, then `update_helper.py` *will not* create symlinks so whenever you modify any model files (locally or by pulling in upstream changes), you'll need to rerun `./update`

 #### How to push changes to a model?